 The art of communication is one of the most vital skills a professional in any field can develop to help them in achieving goals and objectives in both their public and private living.
 The following tools can be refined to maximize messages to colleagues, friends and the general public.

 I use the iconic paired image of the print and audio editions of PFM as artwork for both printed promotional materials and my author website.
-Without intention, the colors for Prospect For Murder and Imaginings Wordpower are nearly the same, which has greatly simplified my choice in color palette.
+Without intention, the colors for Prospect For Murder and Imaginings Wordpower were nearly the same, which has greatly simplified my choice in color palette.
 I am still contemplating where and how I will utilize the gold frame.

 I have used the Peignot font for my promotional business, Imaginings Wordpower [www.ImaginingsWordpower.com] for many years.
 Therefore, I chose to use it for the titling of book jackets, my author website, and all promotional materials for the Natalie Seachrist series.
 This decision is especially appropriate since many of the historical details used in the series predate World War II.
 The Peignot font is an art déco [or style moderne dating from the 1920s], sans-serif display typeface designed by A. M. Cassandre in 1937 for the Deberny & Peignot Foundry in France.
 While this font is too stylized for lengthy text, it makes a viable statement for titling and headings.